geofrancis/SBUS-to-IBUS/README.md

 Converts standard  SBUS to IBUS using arduino pro mini for use with hoverboards.

-does not respect failsafe flag, use no pulse failsafe.
+does not respect failsafe flag, use no pulse or fixed value failsafe.